fschaeck/AirVPN-hummingbird-docker/README.md

 #### Controlling Hummingbird

 Hummingbird uses the following system signals to control specific actions.
-You can send a signal to Hummingbird by using the `kill` command from a terminal.
+You can send a signal to Hummingbird by using command `docker exec -t airvpn-hummingbird killall --signal <SIGNAL> /usr/bin/hummingbird`.

 * **SIGTERM**, **SIGINT**, **SIGPIPE**, **SIGHUP** : Disconnect the active VPN connection